About Joe Gray

 Short biography

-I am a nature lover, an amateur field naturalist, and a conservationist who lives on a large island in the North Atlantic Ocean that an infinitesimal proportion of the Earth's beings call Great Britain.
+Joe is a nature lover and field naturalist who lives on a large island in the North Atlantic Ocean that an infinitesimal proportion of the Earth's beings call Great Britain.

 Current volunteer roles

-Find details of my non-fiction relating to ecocentrism and sustainability [HERE]
+Find details of my non-fiction relating to ecocentrism and conservation [HERE]

 Find details of my non-fiction relating to natural history [HERE]